C1-SoftwareEngineeringSummit/NotesUI/NotesUI-Starter/StepByStepInstructions.md

 ```

 If you refresh your canvas, you should now see two previews of your `NoteRow` view displayed using different sizes.

+Previewing your views is a powerful feature as it lets you see all the possibilites your view can live in.
+You can also use the `.environment` modifer to preview your views in Dark Mode!
+You can also preview your views in other platforms like the AppleTV or Apple Watch.

 ## Using NoteRow With Our List